Rwb3n/SF-Boxfresh-app/docs/project/proposals/index.md

 # Implementation Proposals

 This section contains detailed implementation proposals for the BoxFresh app.
-Each proposal outlines the rationale, approach, and implementation plan for a specific feature or functionality.
+Each proposal outlines the rationale, approach, and implementation plan for a specific feature or component.

-## Current Proposals
+## Current Project Proposals

+The BoxFresh app implementation is organized into distinct phases, each with its own implementation proposal:

-- [Theory of Constraints Implementation](./toc-proposal.md) - Proposal for implementing TOC principles in inventory management
+- [01-TOC Implementation](01-toc-implementation/) - Theory of Constraints implementation for inventory management
-- [Next Phase Implementation](./next-phase-proposal.md) - Proposal for user access, case management, and reporting implementation
+- [02-Next Phase Implementation](02-next-phase/) - User access, case management, and reporting capabilities

 ## Proposal Structure

-Each implementation proposal follows a standard format:
+Each implementation proposal includes:

-1. **Executive Summary** - Brief overview of the proposal
+1. **Executive Summary** - Brief overview of the proposed implementation
-2. **Business Case** - Rationale and expected benefits
+2. **Business Rationale** - Explanation of the business need and expected benefits
-3. **Proposed Approach** - Detailed implementation approach
+3. **Technical Approach** - Detailed technical implementation plan
-4. **Technical Requirements** - Specific technical needs and dependencies
+4. **Component Breakdown** - Outline of specific components to be developed
-5. **Implementation Timeline** - Phased implementation plan
+5. **Timeline** - Proposed implementation timeline with key milestones
-6. **Resource Requirements** - Team composition and skill requirements
+6. **Resource Requirements** - Required development and testing resources
-7. **Success Criteria** - Measurable outcomes for success evaluation
-8. **Risks and Mitigations** - Identified risks and mitigation strategies
+7. **Risks and Mitigations** - Potential risks and mitigation strategies

-## Proposal Approval Process
+## Proposal Process

-Implementation proposals go through a standard approval process:
+New implementation proposals are developed through the following process:

+1. **Initial Draft** - Development team creates initial proposal based on business requirements
-1. Initial draft review by technical team
+2. **Technical Review** - Peer review by technical team members
-2. Refinement based on technical feedback
-3. Business stakeholder review
+3. **Stakeholder Review** - Review and feedback from business stakeholders
-4. Final approval by project sponsor
+4. **Final Approval** - Final review and approval by project governance board
-5. Addition to project roadmap
+5. **Implementation** - Creation of sprint plans and implementation tasks

+Approved proposals serve as the foundation for sprint planning and development activities.

+## Future Proposals

+Future proposals will be developed for additional features and enhancements to the BoxFresh app.

 ## Documentation Consolidation